kirawat/kirawat.me/src/content/blog/2025/06/04/fix-css-sticky-not-working-on-horizontal-scrolling.md

 <iframe src="/assets/blog/2025/06/04/sticky-demo-4.html" style="width: 100%; border: none;"></iframe>

 I'm not really sure why `right: 0;` doesn't work.
+It's not just on one specific browser either (Chrome, Edge, Safari), so a browser's bug is ruled out.
 Some day I may find the answer, but for now, the workaround is working fine.